Jordan Eberle: Major junior

-Competing for a roster spot with the Oilers in the 2009 training camp, Eberle was one of the final cuts.
-He was returned to the Pats on September 27, 2009, and reeled off 25 points in twelve games to be named WHL Player of the Month for September and October.
+Eberle was one of the final cuts of the Oilers' 2009 training camp, and he was returned to the Pats on September 27, 2009.
+After being sent down, Eberle reeled off 25 points in 12 games to be named WHL Player of the Month for September and October.
 He was named to Team WHL for the 2009 Subway Super Series (formerly known as the ADT Canada–Russia Challenge) and was selected as an alternate captain to Pats teammate Colten Teubert for Game 5.
 Eberle finished the 2009–10 WHL season second in league scoring with 106 points in 57 games (one point behind Brandon Kozun of the Calgary Hitmen in eight fewer games) and was a unanimous selection to his second WHL East First All-Star Team in three years.
-He was the first member of the Pats to score 50 goals and record 100 points since Ronald Petrovický during the 1997–98 season.
-Eberle finished his career with the Pats seventh all-time in franchise goal scoring with 155 and twelfth in points with 310.
+He was the first member of the Pats to score 50 goals and record 100 points since Ronald Petrovicky during the 1997–98 season.
+Eberle finished his career with the Pats seventh all-time in franchise goal scoring with 155 and 12th in points with 310.
 Eberle was named the Regina Pats Player of the Year, Most Sportsmanlike Player and the Most Popular player after the 2009–10 season.
-Despite the Pats' disappointing season as a team, Eberle was selected as the winner of the Four Broncos Memorial Trophy as WHL Player of the Year, defeating Western Conference nominee Craig Cunningham of the Vancouver Giants.
+Eberle was selected as the winner of the Four Broncos Memorial Trophy as WHL Player of the Year, defeating Western Conference nominee Craig Cunningham of the Vancouver Giants.
 He was later named CHL Player of the Year, beating out the Ontario Hockey League (OHL) and Quebec Major Junior Hockey League (QMJHL) nominees Tyler Seguin and Mike Hoffman, respectively.
 It marked the third time that a Pats player won the award, after Ed Staniowski in 1975 and Doug Wickenheiser in 1980.

 In recognition of his outstanding junior hockey career, the Pats retired Eberle's number 7 on December 5, 2012.